outline/rich-markdown-editor/README.md

 yarn install
 ```

-When running in development [webpack-serve](https://github.com/webpack-contrib/webpack-serve) is included to serve an example editor with hot reloading.
+When running in development Storybook is included to example editors with hot reloading.
 After installing dependencies run `yarn start` to get going.

 When developing using `yarn link`, you can use `yarn watch` to continuously rebuild on change into `dist` as you make changes.